Biblical & Theological Studies

-Theology and philosophy students can participate in a number of academic activities, including conferences, research projects, and contests.
-Get experience outside of the classroom with travel and scholarship opportunities.
+As a biblical & theological studies or philosophy major you can participate in a number of academic activities, including conferences, research projects, and writing contests.
+Explore possibilities outside of the classroom with international study trips, faculty/student projects and chapels.

 Get involved outside the classroom

-Those who qualify will be inducted into our local chapter of Theta Alpha Kappa, the national honor society for religion and theological studies.
+Set your sights high to qualify for induction into our local chapter of Theta Alpha Kappa, the national honor society for religion and theological studies.
+You will receive a certificate of membership and a medallion to wear at commencement.

 Undergraduate Theology Conference

-Every year Northwestern students participate in the Undergraduate Theology Conference sponsored by Northwestern, Bethel University, Crown College, and North Central University.
-A total of 16 students from the four schools present papers to their peers.
+Every year you’ll have an opportunity to develop your professional skills at the Undergraduate Theology Conference co-hosted by Northwestern, Bethel University, Crown College, and North Central University.
+You could be one of 16 students from these four schools who present a paper to your peers and field questions.
 The conference concludes with a banquet and keynote speaker.
-Northwestern is hosting this free event on April 12, 2018.
-Our keynote speaker is Dr. Walter Schultz.

-Every Spring our students are invited to submit papers for the undergraduate student paper contest at the Midwest Evangelical Theological Society (ETS) regional conference.
+Looking for a bigger challenge (with a cash prize)?
+Submit your paper to the undergraduate student paper contest at the Midwest Evangelical Theological Society (ETS) regional conference.